Wednesday, August 14, 2024

 Except... that's not really what happened.
 And thank goodness it isn't.

-First, the "human trafficking operation" refers to program, or even just the press release, of the law enforcement agency, not some organized criminal activity.
+First, the "human trafficking operation" refers to a program, or even just the press release, of the law enforcement agency, not some organized criminal activity.
 "From" should be "By," but that's still misleading.
 The "program" by the law enforcement agency could be a matter of a couple of people on the staff being told to go through some files and sort things out.

 "Missing Children" will cause people to think we're talking about 9 year-olds who were abducted by strangers while they were in front of their home, or in some venue.
 In many cases, it is referring to teenagers, often 16 and 17 year-olds, who ran away from "home," whether home was headed by their biological or adoptive family or foster parents.
-Those teens might be mentally ill, they might be fleeing abuse, the might be trying to stay with a boyfriend or girlfriend, they could be crashing on a friend's couch or in their garage, they may have decided to trade sex for money/drugs, or they may be minors of any age, from infant to 17, who are the subjects of a custody dispute or "abducted" by a non-custodial parent.
+Those teens might be mentally ill, they might be fleeing abuse, they might be trying to stay with a boyfriend or girlfriend, they could be crashing on a friend's couch or in a friend’s garage, they may have decided to trade sex for money/drugs, or they may be minors of any age, from infant to 17, who are the subjects of a custody dispute or "abducted" by a non-custodial parent.
 If Joe has his three kids with him, and refuses to hand them back to his ex Jane, that's THREE "missing children".

 "Recovered" means that they are no longer considered missing or of concern.
 It can be as simple as the person turning 18 and saying "This is where I want to be, leave me alone."